SAP-archive/karydia/docs/features.md

 ## Default NetworkPolicy

-When `--enable-default-network-policy` is set, karydia takes the network policy found at deployed custom resource yaml `instal/charts/templates/config.yaml` with key `networkPolicy` and installs it into all namespaces.
+When `--enable-default-network-policy` is set, karydia takes the network policy found at deployed custom resource yaml `install/charts/templates/config.yaml` with key `networkPolicy` and installs it into all namespaces.

 Particular namespaces can be excluded with `--default-network-policy-excludes`.

+For easy change, adjust `enableDefaultNetworkPolicy` and `defaultNetworkPolicyExcludes` in `install/charts/values.yaml`.

 Please note: an update of `networkPolicy` at `install/charts/values.yaml` does not update previously deployed network policies.
 New namespaces created while karydia was not running will not be updated when karydia starts.

 The network policy is expected to be found under `.data.policy` in the configmap.

 ## Karydia Admission

 Karydia Admission (`--enable-karydia-admission`) offers features with the goal of a secure-by-default cluster setup.
+You can enable/disable and configure this feature in the `install/charts/values.yaml` file.

 The features currently supported are:
 1. Secure-by-default mounting of service account tokens